soggychips/anti-afk-wow-script/README.md

 This will keep your character moving a little bit every now and then to keep you from getting kicked.

+The script uses PyAutoGUI, which manipulates your keyboard.
+It does not interact with the WoW client at all.

 ## Requirements

 ```
 Python2.7
 pip (2.7)

+PyAutoGUI (in requirements file)
 ```

 ## Installation (Unix)